 John Gioia's Biography

-2015 Bio for Supervisor John Gioia (joy-a)
+2016 Bio for Supervisor John Gioia (joy-a)

-John advocates on behalf of county government as an officer of the California State Association of Counties.
-He serves as Vice-Chair of the San Francisco Bay Restoration Authority, and is Co-Chair of Rise Together, a regional effort to reduce poverty in the Bay Area.
+John also serves on the RYSE Youth Center Board, the El Sobrante Boys and Girls Club Advisory Board, and is Co-Chair of Rise Together, a regional effort to reduce poverty in the Bay Area.

-John was first elected to public office in 1988 as a Director of the East Bay Municipal Utility District (EBMUD) serving for 10 years and was EBMUD’s youngest ever President in 1995 and 1996.
+John was first elected to public office in 1988 as a Director of the East Bay Municipal Utility District serving for 10 years and was EBMUD’s youngest ever President in 1995 and 1996.

 John’s public service was inspired by his father, who was a popular American Government teacher for 20 years at Kennedy High School in Richmond.